UeCook/Short_NURL/README.md

 ## English / 英语

+>The following translation was done by Gemini 3.5 and is for reference only.

 ## 1. Project Introduction

 **Short_NURL** is a short URL service designed for personal use cases.
 It aims to achieve high performance, low resource consumption, a clear structure, and simple deployment while maintaining a "near-native" technology stack.